zzhangjii/learning-library/workshops/bike-share-prediction/LabGuide400.md

 ### **STEP 2: Import the .DVA Project**

--   Click on the  icon on the top right side of the OAC home page and select **Import Project**.
+-   Click on the hamburger icon on the top right side of the OAC home page and select **Import Project**.

 ![](./images/400/Picture400-21.png)